 Understanding the Problem

 There is, however, a silver lining to this dark cloud of RCM conundrum.
 It exists in the form of possibilities and opportunities.
-There are measures that healthcare practices can adopt, to turn the tide in their favor and keep their revenue healthy and well suited to match the demands of a value-based care reimbursement model.
+There are measures that healthcare practices can adopt to turn the tide in their favor and keep their revenue healthy and well suited to match the demands of a value-based care reimbursement model.

 This rabbit hole goes deeper than you might think, but focusing on the basics will help you get off to a great start.
-The most logical approach is to focus on the essentials of a kind and efficient RCM process and what can be done to solve problems in the process of using healthcare IT.
+The most logical approach is to focus on the essentials of a kind and efficient RCM process and what can be done to solve problems in using healthcare IT.

 Here‘s What Your Healthcare Practice Needs

 A report by Mckinsey on US healthcare payments states that 15% of every US healthcare dollar spent goes towards managing RCM inefficiencies.
 The inefficiencies can add up to a staggering sum of close to $400 million in total across the United States.
 Healthcare practices are investing heavily in streamlining their RCM process flow, and the following are their key areas of focus:

 Robotic Process Automation, Machine Learning, and Artificial Intelligence are three popular technology trends that advance the possibility of process streamlining and quality enrichment in the RCM process of medical practice.
 These technologies quickly become the cornerstone of efficient claims management, payment posting, and accounts receivables management processes.

 Core aspects of an efficient RCM process such as claims management, payment posting, and AR management can benefit mainly from automation and self-learning systems.
 These technologies streamline these core financial processes by identifying aging claims, reasons behind claims denials, and promoting patient eligibility checks.
 These systems can increase the turnaround times of claims filing and the fulfillment of outstanding requests by up to 30%.